pattern-lab/patternlab-node/packages/docs/src/docs/pattern-managing-assets.md

 ## Preprocessed files

 In case you're using a preprocessor to e.g. compile TypeScript files to JavaScript files, or SCSS/SASS files to CSS files, you might want to use your solution of choice, that perfectly fits your needs.
-Pattern lab doesn't restrict you at all on this, and as well doesn't deliver any defaults for the general pattern files.
-So e.g. you could install [`sass` node package](https://www.npmjs.com/package/sass) to compile `.scss` files, add a script to your `package.json` as well, and let those files get genereated at the `./source/css` folder.
+Pattern Lab doesn't restrict you at all on this, and as well doesn't deliver any defaults for the general pattern files.
+So e.g. you could install [`sass` node package](https://www.npmjs.com/package/sass) to compile `.scss` files, add a script to your `package.json` as well, and let those files get generated at the `./source/css` folder.

 You might want to even also ignore those source files from being copied over to your `public` folders, as they won't need to get delivered to a hosting environment, which we describe in the next section.